 In this video, coach Joe Friel examines the relationship between fitness, fatigue, and race readiness.
-Strike this balance right and you’ll have an athlete arriving at their race with fitness high and fatigue low, which results in favorable form.
+Strike this balance right with your athlete’s training load and you’ll have them arriving at their race with fitness high and fatigue low, which results in favorable form.
 It’s important to remember that fitness (Chronic Training Load, CTL) improves slowly—over weeks and months—while fatigue (Acute Training Load, ATL) can accumulate rapidly, over days or even hours.
-Every athlete will be different, and it’s the coach’s job to determine how best to balance the training load, so that race readiness (form or Training Stress Balance, TSB) is optimized.
+Every athlete will be different, and it’s the coach’s job to determine how best to balance this training load, so that race readiness (form or Training Stress Balance, TSB) is optimized.
 Friel shares his insights into how best to do this, ideally by getting your athlete’s form to within a certain range.

 Formula to Calculate Form

 CTL (fitness) – ATL (fatigue) = TSB (form)

 Hi, I’m Joe Friel, I want to talk with you today about a concept that you may already be familiar with.
 A lot of coaches are familiar with the concept, but they don’t understand the deeper aspects of it.
 I want to take you through this concept, it’s called the Training Load, and how the training load can be tied into a model (a training model) that gives you some some feedback on how your athletes are doing.

 The whole idea here is we’re trying to figure out how much training load your athlete is managing at any particular point in time.
 By doing that, draw conclusions as to how their fitness is doing, how their fatigue is going, and how much they’re ready to race at the given moment.